Links on Android Authority may earn us a commission. Learn more.

 If you’ve used Kodi for a while, a common error that you may have come across is “failed to install a dependency.”
 There are often necessary dependent files that need to be installed along with a Kodi add-on or build.
 You see this error when these files aren’t downloaded and installed, resulting in Kodi not working as expected.

 - Clearing the cache might do the trick.
-Follow steps above to clear the cache on an Android device and you can find the instructions on how to do so for Windows and MacOS below.
+Follow the steps above to clear the cache on an Android device and you can find the instructions on how to do so for Windows and macOS below.

 - The Addons27.db file may become corrupted and result in this error.
 Go to Settings (Gear icon in the main menu) – File Manager – Profile Directory – Database.
 Select the Addons27.db file and delete it.
 Return to the home screen and exit the application.
 Open the app again and you can now try installing the add-on or build that resulted in the error.
 Keep in mind that you will also have to go to Add-ons – My Add-ons and re-enable any add-ons that were already installed.